Autumn Recipes To Nourish Your Body

 In a separate bowl, blend tofu with a pinch of salt and a cup of water.
 Ensure to use enough water to allow for a creamy consistency in the tofu mixture.

-Chop the onion and garlic, add it to the tofu mixture.
+Chop the onion and garlic, and add it to the tofu mixture.

 Add grated orange rind, dill, and parsley to the tofu mixture.